What are we looking for?

 In our internship programme, you will be placed in a technical field of your choice (where possible) for approximately three months to gain experience in that field and help you decide if it is right for you.

-Aurecon’s internship programme coincides with the university summer break, so students typically start after their exam period in November/December and work through until university resumes in February/March.
+Aurecon’s internship programme coincides with the university summer break.
 At the end of the experience, we give our internship students structured feedback on their performance to assist in their professional development.

 While open to all students, the programme has been designed for undergraduates ideally in their penultimate year of study.

 Not your location?
 Use the globe in the top navigation to change your location.